mako-framework/docs/03_command_line/02_commands.md

 ];
 ```

 It is generally a good idea to document your arguments and options since this allows for a more user friendly error message if a required argument or option is omitted.
-You can also set the `$isStrict` property to `TRUE` if you want the command to fail if a non-documented argument or option is used.
+You can also set the `$isStrict` property to `true` if you want the command to fail if a non-documented argument or option is used.

 <a id="basics:registering-commands"></a>